MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-troubleshooting.md

 -   **Possible cause.** This error typically occurs when no machine certificate or root machine certificate is present on the VPN server.

--   **Possible solution.** Ensure that the certificates outlined in this guide are installed on both the client computer and the VPN server.
+-   **Possible solution.** Ensure that the certificates outlined in this deployment are installed on both the client computer and the VPN server.

 ## Error code: 13801